David B. Danbom

-David B. Danbom (born 1947) is an American historian, author, and was a professor of agricultural history at North Dakota State University, for more than forty years.
+David B. Danbom (March 29, 1947 – June 26, 2026) was an American historian and author.
+He was a professor of agricultural history at North Dakota State University 1974–2010.
+He served as president of the Agricultural History Society 1990–1991 and was awarded its Gladys L. Baker Award for lifetime achievement in 2014.

+Early life and education

+Danbom was born in Denver, Colorado, on March 29, 1947.
+He received his degree in history at Colorado State University in 1969 and graduated with his PhD from Stanford University in 1974.

+Career

+After graduation, he began his teaching career at North Dakota State University in 1974, where he remained until retiring emeritus in 2010.
+He authored several books and many articles focused on agriculture and the history of agriculture in the rural west; he has been the recipient of several teaching awards and was named distinguished professor.

+Danbom was president of the Agricultural History Society 1990–1991.
+He was made a fellow of the society in 2009, and in 2014, he received the society's Gladys L. Baker Award for lifetime achievement in the field of agricultural history.

 Danbom spent nine years on the Fargo Historic Preservation Commission.
-Danbom also served as president of the Agricultural History Society.

-Danbom received his degree in history at Colorado State University in 1969, and graduated in 1974, with his Ph.D., from Stanford University.
-After graduation, he began his teaching career at North Dakota State University, until retiring in 2010.

-Danbom, participated in a discussion on the history of the North Dakota Agricultural Experiment Station and its activities, in 1990, and answered questions during the event.
-He has authored numerous books and articles, focusing on agriculture and the history of agriculture in the rural west, and been the recipient of several teaching awards.
+He participated in a discussion on the history of the North Dakota Agricultural Experiment Station and its activities in 1990, and he answered questions during the event.

-He was a frequent contributor to the Fargo Forum newspaper, writing more than 100 opinion editorial columns, until his retirement, when he and his wife, Karen, moved to Loveland, Colorado.
+He was a frequent contributor to the Fargo Forum newspaper, writing more than 100 opinion editorial columns, until his retirement, when he and his wife, Karen, moved to Loveland, Colorado, in 2011.

+Death

+Danbom died on June 26, 2026.